-To maintain a chronological sequence, each block refers to the block prior which also ensures that they cannot be faked.
-This is done by naming the blocks based off the data contained within them so that if even one tiny piece is changed, so too would the ‘name’ (called the “hash”) of the block and therefore would be easily identified as false.
-Both the diamond industry mentioned above and the food industry, which we will uncover in our next blog, provide excellent examples of how a specialised blockchain can solve many of the problems of inconsistency, obscurity and fraud in a global supply chain.
+To maintain a chronological sequence, each block makes reference to the block immediately prior, which simultaneously ensures that they cannot be falsified.
+This is done by naming the blocks based off the data contained within them so that if even one tiny piece is changed, so too would the ‘name’ (or “hash”) of the block.
+This makes any attempt to create fakes, easily identifiable.

-The best part about blockchain networks is that they can be customised for any situation in which transactions need to be managed across a range of involved parties.
-In a global supply chain where there are potentially many different stakeholders, a blockchain network would provide a transparent, verifiable and efficient system of processing and recording these interactions.
+The best part about blockchain networks is that they can be customised for any situation where transactions need to be managed across a number of participants.
+In a global supply chain, where there are potentially many different stakeholders, a blockchain network is capable of providing a transparent, verifiable and efficient system of processing and recording these interactions.

 Although some of the more widely-known blockchains, such as Bitcoin, are run on the basis of anonymity, this does not have to be the case for business-oriented networks, where each participant can be required to create a proven identity.

 If we can push past the ‘get rich quick’ mentally that accompanied Bitcoin’s mainstream popularity, we can begin to wrap our heads around how a specialised blockchain can offer solutions to the inconsistencies, obscurities, and fraudulent activities that currently exist in some parts of the global supply chain.

 The next post in our blockchain series will uncover some examples of industries and applications where this technology could offer a solution to systems-wide problems and inefficiencies.